Radiology for Dental Auxiliary: Certification Course

 Radiography certification is obtained through the Department of Health by submitting documentation of successful completion of a Board approved certification course; after completing three months of on-the-job training through assisting in the positioning and exposing of dental radiographic film under the direct supervision of a Florida licensed dentist.
 Department of Health application and fee is required, in addition to the CDE course.

 One of the few courses taught by full-time dental radiologists, this course is specifically designed to make a complex subject much easier to comprehend.
 Safety factors for protecting the operator and patient will be stressed.

-To complete the course, you must register for a one-day Saturday hands-on clinical workshop (included in course fee) at the University of Florida College of Dentistry.
-You’ll be given the registration links for your choice of workshop date in the web-based course.
+To complete the course, you must review/complete the course manual and attend a one-day Saturday hands-on clinical workshop (included in course fee) at the University Of Florida College Of Dentistry.
+Registration links for your choice of workshop dates are located at the bottom of this page.

-The mandatory workshop provides individualized hands-on clinical experience with mannequins to enhance your skills in taking x-rays in a relaxed and enjoyable setting.
+The mandatory workshop provides individualized hands-on clinical experience with mannequins to test proficiency in taking x-rays and knowledge of Radiation Safety.
 See Workshop Dates below.